jaqhar/CHEXPERT/README.md

 The analysis suggests pathways for further optimization of deep learning for automated chest radiograph interpretation.

 Requirements

-The project requires Python 3.6+ and the following key libraries:

 tensorflow >= 2.0
 keras
 pandas